-Virginia’s coronavirus numbers are rising.
+Virginia has seen more than 520,000 coronavirus cases.
 Here’s what you need to know.

 New daily reported cases and deaths in Virginia

-For a detailed look at cases and deaths, see The Washington Post’s interactive map here.
+For a detailed look at cases and deaths, see The Post’s interactive map here.

 What are the current restrictions in Virginia?

-Under Northam’s recently amended executive order governing the state’s pandemic plan, the following restrictions are in effect:

-Restaurants and other establishments can offer indoor dining, but must stop selling alcohol at 10 p.m. and close by midnight.
-For private events, crowd sizes are limited to 25 people, indoors and outside.
+Restaurants and other establishments can offer indoor dining but must stop selling alcohol at 10 p.m. and close by midnight.
 Entertainment venues can have as many as 250 people or 30 percent capacity, whichever is less.
-Retail stores can operate. but must observe physical distancing requirements and enforce the state’s mask mandate for employees and customers.
+Retail stores can operate but must observe physical distancing requirements and enforce the state’s mask mandate for employees and customers.
 Fitness centers and sports facilities can operate at 75 percent capacity, with a 25-person limit.
 Beauty salons, barbershops and spas can operate, but everyone must wear a mask.
-Recreational sports are allowed with a limit of 25 spectators per field.
+Recreational sports are allowed with a limit of 25 spectators per field for indoor sports, with spectators for outdoor sports limited at two per player.
 For marathons and other races, the crowd limit is 250 people.

+Rural Virginia county officials pass resolution rejecting ‘tyranny’ of governor’s coronavirus restrictions

+Have any of the variants of the virus been found in Virginia?

 How can I get tested for the virus?